t3moses/Crews/README.txt

 User interactions

-The program description web page provides links to web forms for submitting:
+The program description web page includes links for registration as a:

-Boat information
+Boat owner
-Sailor information
-Event calendar
+crew member

+And a link to the event calendar.

+Registration involves opening an account and setting initial availability for program events.

+If the registrant's availability changes, it can be updated without reopening the account.

-The first two of these contain an "Update" button.
-Clicking this causes an email to be sent to the admin.
+Clicking the update button causes an email to be sent to the admin.

 Set-up

-Some or all of the files may be created using a text editor or spreadsheet.
+Some or all of the files may be created using a text editor or spreadsheet program.
 In case they don't exist, they will be created when the script runs.

 The program checks the consistency of the boat names, sailor names and event dates amongst the files.
 It raises an exception if an inconsistency is encountered.